iam-k7/iam-k7/README.md

 🔬 Experiment with new AI trends and technologies

-🌱 Currently I learning DSA and Web Development & Design

-🔥 Exploring advanced deep learning architectures

 📈 Improving my data engineering & visualization skills

 🛠️ Building projects that combine AI + Web Development

+🌱 Currently I learning DSA and Web Development & Design

 😃 Fun Fact : 🦾 Believe that - AI won’t replace humans, but humans with AI will replace humans without AI.